 In this system, the equipment required for one stage of the process is directly coupled to that required for the next.
 In continuous tablet manufacture, for example, ingredients are fed into a mixer, blended ingredients are dispensed directly into the tablet press, and pressed tablets are fed straight to coating and onwards to the packing line.

 This type of system effectively removes the need for materials handling at all.
-Since materials are kept within one pipeline, spills, dust and contamination are minimised, and little effort is wasted transporting materials from process to process.
+Since materials are kept within one pipeline, spills, dust and contamination are minimized, and little effort is wasted transporting materials from process to process.

 However, in practice, it is difficult to establish a completely continuous process, and some steps are inevitably quicker than others.
 This means the entire production line is only capable of operating at the pace of the slowest step.

-Also, should a fault occur, then that entire production line must be closed to mend the broken part or remove and clean the blockage, and if contamination should occur, then the entire batch must be discarded and wasted.
+Also, should a fault occur, that entire production line must be closed to mend the broken part or remove and clean the blockage, and if contamination should occur, the entire batch must be discarded and wasted.

 Another drawback is the inflexibility of a continuous system.
 Say a customer placed double their usual order: it would take twice as long to manufacture.
 It is not straightforward to modify a continuous process in order increase the capacity, or change the recipe, for example.